 The strategy seeks to outperform the Russell 2500® Growth Index over full market cycles.

-The strategy intends to exploit the inefficiencies in how markets assign risk to development-stage and early-commercial stage healthcare companies.
+The strategy seeks to identify and capitalize on inefficiencies in how markets assign risk to developmental-stage and early-commercial stage healthcare companies.

 The team employs a growth-oriented investment philosophy focusing on identifying company-specific growth inflection points and exploiting associated marketplace inefficiencies.
 Core to the philosophy are the beliefs that: earnings are the primary driver of equity prices over time, market expectations tend to be ‘anchored’ to historical information and points of inflection therefore introduce dislocations between market expectations and fundamentals which generate significant alpha capture opportunities.
 The team combines fundamental, macro/sector/industry and behavioral analysis in its investment process together with a nimble/active investment approach to quickly identify inefficiencies and generate a portfolio, which uniquely seeks to achieve superior aggregate growth rates as well as superior risk characteristics.